 4.6 Inventory Allowance on Spare Parts and Slow Moving Items

 Spare parts relate to equipment which may be used in a hostile environment.
 Management assesses the level of provision for spare parts together with its review of the equipment as described above.

-4.7 Contracts in Progress
+4.7 Revenue Recognition